Does this page look plain and unstyled?

 Is there a middle ground?
 Could there be a technique that is functional across browsers and platforms, doesn’t impede the Flash loading, preserves access to its internal accessibility features, and remains valid?
 Code jockeys, prick up your ears: this is your next technical challenge.

-1. bobby wrote:
+1. So says bobby

 2 comments regarding UFO: